aaron1729/sleep-stories/README.md

 `this should land in a dedicated folder, indicating the timestamps of: the story, the dalle-prompts file, and generation time. in particular, this should take as a parameter both the story and a dalle-prompts file that's based on it.`

 STATUS: the `for` loop (over the list of dalle prompts) exists, but it's not a function yet.

+### word_usage_stats.py

+this runs some basic statistics, and logs them to the console.
+* it runs through all of the unedited stories in `stories-unedited/` and counts the usages of the overused words (as listed in `strings.overused_words`).
+* it runs through all of the unedited stories in `stories-unedited/`, counts the usages of _all_ words (ignoring case, but not handling conjugation or pluralization) and plucks out the top bunch of them.

+of course, this could be improved or expanded if we ever want.
+* we could count instances just in some of the stories.
+* we could compare the words against a list of the some most common words (maybe like 20k of them?).
+* we could compare the words against an actual list of SAT words.

+of course, in any case hopefully we'd continue to handle variations (e.g. due to conjugation or pluralization) gracefully.

+STATUS: done.

 [^1]: actually, there is the possibility that the conclusion of the story (in the `end` component) refers to sightseeing locations that may or may not have actually been served, but we've decided to ignore this for the time being.